Danry Vásquez: Tecolotes de los Dos Laredos

 On January 20, 2023, Vásquez signed with the Tecolotes de los Dos Laredos of the Mexican League.

-Legal issues
+In 86 games, he batted .328/.428/.520 with 11 home runs and 60 RBI.
+He returned for the 2024 season and slashed .339/.410/.530 with six home runs and 57 RBI.
+In 2025, Vásquez batted .240/.374/.393 with eight home runs and 43 RBI in 79 games.

+El Águila de Veracruz

+On April 14, 2026, Vásquez was loaned to El Águila de Veracruz of the Mexican League.
+In 14 appearances for Veracruz, he batted .143/.224/.190 with four RBI.

+Toros de Tijuana

+On May 16, 2026, Vásquez was loaned by Veracruz to the Caliente de Durango of the Mexican League.
+However, on May 18, he was subsequently loaned to the Toros de Tijuana of the Mexican League without appearing in a game for Durango.
+During a game on August 2, against the Acereros de Monclova, Vásquez punched and kicked infielder Rodolfo Amador after taking exception to a tag, starting a bench–clearing brawl.
+The next day, Vásquez was suspended indefinitely by the Mexican League.

 2016 domestic violence incident

 In 2016, while playing for the Corpus Christi Hooks of the Class AA Texas League, Vásquez was arrested on suspicion of assault and domestic violence, after video cameras at Whataburger Field caught him assaulting his then-girlfriend Fabiana Pérez in a stairwell.
 According to Perez, Vásquez saw her talking to a male friend at the stadium and got upset.
 The attack left her with a fractured nose and bruises.
-Perez did not press charges. although she said that was not the first time he was violent with her.
+Perez did not press charges, but said it was not the first time he was violent with her.
 Major League Baseball placed Vásquez on administrative leave.
 The Astros subsequently released Vásquez.
 The domestic violence charge was dismissed by prosecutors after Vásquez paid an undisclosed fine, underwent community service, and took anger management classes.
 Vásquez and Perez initially got back together after the assault, but their relationship deteriorated soon after.
 Vásquez has since married another woman.

 Vásquez was released from the Lancaster Barnstormers on March 13, 2018, before the season began, after video footage of the domestic violence incident was released to the public.